deanebarker/api-html-resolver/README.md

 The app will use this name to look for two files:

-1. **Controller:** The element name will be passed to `config.getControllerPath()`.
-That function should return a file path to a JS file, or falsy if no controller exists.
+1. **Controller:** The element name and request object will be passed to `config.getControllerPath()`.
+That function should return an array of file paths to a JS file, or an empty array if no controller exists.
+The app will use the first controller file that it finds.

-2. **Template:** The element name will be passed to `config.getTemplatePath()`.
-That function should return a file path to a Liquid file, or falsy if no template exists.
+2. **Template:** The element name and request object will be passed to `config.getTemplatePath()`.
+That function should return an array of file paths to a template file, or an empty array if no template exists.
+The app will use the first template file that it finds.

 The **controller** is must default export a function that takes the following params, in this order: